 Upon completion of the course, it is expected that participants are able to:

 - Explain and discuss unmet medical need, knowledge of mechanism, disease expansion opportunities, and other factors considered when evaluating/pursuing a therapeutic target

 - Describe in general terms the stages of drug discovery and development and what activities typically occur in those stages

 - Explain the contribution of different scientific/clinical disciplines to drug discovery and development

 - Propose and justify key elements of decision-making studies, both pre-clinical and clinical, and recognize the importance of identifying the critical path unique to each project necessary to move it forward

 - Recognize and discuss challenges a project team may encounter in their mission to discover and develop a new drug

-This course will be targeted at individuals who wish to gain an understanding of drug discovery and development, and exposure to the scientific strategies and decision-making a pharmaceutical company’s research organization may employ to develop safe, effective, and innovative medicines.
-A basic understanding of life sciences (biology, physiology, pathophysiology) is assumed.
+This course was targeted at individuals who wished to gain an understanding of drug discovery and development, and exposure to the scientific strategies and decision-making a pharmaceutical company’s research organization may employ to develop safe, effective, and innovative medicines.

 Read more about the successful workshop here.